 I use Xojo because it offers a great Rapid Application Development environment, it uses a wonderful easy-to-use language, it is OOP, and because it is multi-platform.
 I don't imagine myself using another tool actually.
 I spent too much time fighting with Code Warrior when I tried to create my own OOP libraries to manage Windows, menus, and so on.
 With Xojo you concentrate on the real stuff.
 I think it is ideal for creating commercial software.

 I love the IDE and the power of built-in sockets.
 The list of favorite Xojo features could belong as I personally feel very comfortable using it.
 It is amazing how the product has evolved since I started to use it in 1999.
 I had no problem adopting the new IDE as I was used to Delphi's in the past.

 What's the one feature you'd like Xojo to add/improve?

 I would love to see a full-featured DNS lookup socket.
 A profiler would be great as well.
 About improvements, there is always a lot to do but right now I think we are going in the right direction.
 Bugs use to be fixed soon if they refer to something hot.
 However, it can take sometimes months to get others fixed.
 It is a bit annoying but I guess a developer has to deal with that.

 What's your biggest development challenge?

 If you would have asked me last summer I would have responded 'Porting my products to Universal Binary'.
-Finally it has been much easier than expected.
-Right now my main challenge is to make all my products to evolve in the right direction and make time to create new ones.
+Finally, it has been much easier than expected.
+Right now my main challenge is to make all my products evolve in the right direction and make time to create new ones.
 Perhaps porting a few of them to Linux could be interesting in the long run.
-I have no idea yet of what Cocoa support will represent in term of code portability but the switch could be really interesting.
+I have no idea yet of what Cocoa support will represent in terms of code portability but the switch could be really interesting.